Johnstown flood of 1977

 The Johnstown flood of 1977 was a major flood which began on the night of July 19, 1977, when heavy rainfall caused widespread flash flooding in Cambria County, Pennsylvania, United States, including the city of Johnstown and the Conemaugh Valley.

-On July 19, 1977, a deluge of rain hit the area around Johnstown during the night.
-Nearly 12 in of rain fell in 24 hours when a thunderstorm stalled over the area, and six dams in the area over-topped and failed.
+On July 19, a deluge of rain hit the Johnstown area during the night.
+Nearly 12 in of rain fell in 24 hours when a thunderstorm stalled over the region, and six dams in the area over-topped and failed.
 The largest dam to fail was the Laurel Run Dam, releasing over 101 e6USgal of water that poured through the village of Tanneryville, killing 41 people.
 The combination of the other five dams released another 27 e6USgal, not counting the water from rains.
 Well over 128 e6USgal of water from the dams alone poured down the valley, and by dawn Johnstown was inundated with 6 ft of water.
 The channel improvements were designed to carry 81,500 cuft/s, but the 1977 flood discharge was measured as 115000 cuft/s.
 Ron Shawley, executive director of Laurel Highland's Historical Village, returned to Johnstown on July 20 and stated "It was like somebody dropped an atomic bomb on Johnstown" and that "I questioned what kind of force it would take to do that."

 History

 Johnstown

-A Swiss immigrant named Joseph Schantz started farming at the confluence of the Little Conemaugh River and the Stoneycreek River around 1794.
+A Swiss immigrant named Joseph Schantz started farming at the confluence of the Little Conemaugh River and the Stonycreek River around 1794.
 He laid out plans for a town and chose the name Conemaugh after a Native American village that occupied the same site.
-The plan accounted for the fact that a new county named Cambria would be taken from Somerset County but lobbying for the new town to be the county seat failed as Ebensburg was chosen.
-The town was situated within the Conemaugh River sub-basin (Ohio River Basin) and was prone to flooding.
+The plan accounted for the fact that a new county named Cambria would be created from a portion of Somerset County, but lobbying for the new town to be the county seat failed when Ebensburg was chosen.
+Johnstown was situated within the Conemaugh River sub-basin of the larger Ohio River Basin and was prone to flooding.